Blank white background with no objects or features visible.

 How does data residency differ?

-TrueFoundry runs the entire hot path — auth, rate limits, guardrails, PII/PHI detection, traces — inside your Kubernetes cluster with no external dependencies.
-Full sovereignty is the default architecture, not a configuration option.
-Kong has a strong data governance plugin catalog, but the most critical capabilities for regulated industries — bidirectional PII sanitization with restoration, advanced compliance controls — are enterprise license-gated and version-dependent.
-For teams where compliance is non-negotiable, that dependency on license tier is a risk worth pressure-testing early.
+TrueFoundry runs the entire hot path, including auth, rate limits, guardrails, PII and PHI detection, and traces, inside your Kubernetes cluster with no external dependencies.
+Sovereignty is the default architecture, not a configuration option.
+Kong's data governance catalog is strong, but the capabilities regulated industries need most, such as bidirectional PII sanitization with restoration, are license-gated and version-dependent.
+Worth pressure-testing early.

 How does observability compare?

-TrueFoundry provides full-stack visibility out of the box: LLM request traces connected to GPU memory, pod health, and container logs in a single UI — no configuration required to get meaningful signal.
-Kong’s observability is genuinely powerful for teams already running its OTel/Prometheus/Grafana stack — LLM traffic joins the same pipeline as everything else.
-The tradeoff is setup: AI cost and token metrics require explicit plugin configuration to surface, and prompt body capture needs a deliberate redaction strategy before you see your first useful metric.
+TrueFoundry gives full-stack visibility out of the box: LLM traces connected to GPU memory, pod health, and container logs in one UI, with no configuration needed for meaningful signal.
+Kong's observability is powerful for teams already running OTel, Prometheus, and Grafana, where LLM traffic joins the same pipeline.
+The tradeoff is setup: AI metrics need explicit plugin configuration, and prompt capture needs a redaction strategy first.

-Is TrueFoundry overkill if we only need AI gateway routing today?
+Do we really need TrueFoundry if we only do AI gateway routing today?

 Grey wavy lines on white background, abstract wave pattern with multiple curved lines intersecting smoothly.